 Some employers also offer free flu vaccinations, so it's worth checking if you can the jab at work.
 These schemes are typically open to everybody but may be run on a first-come, first-served basis, so make sure you sign up promptly.

 Find it cheaply elsewhere

 If you don't qualify for a free flu jab on the NHS or at work, you'll have to pay.
 You can often get one privately at your GP but it's worth considering where you go as prices vary.
-Here's a rundown of major supermarkets and pharmacies offering them (unless otherwise specified, jabs are for adults only):
+Here's a rundown of what major supermarkets and pharmacies charge (unless otherwise specified, jabs are for adults only):